 Adult Swim's Best Moments

-Dan Harmon: When Mazzy Star, playing as Morty, is taught how to bury a dead version of himself in his own backyard before continuing the rest of his life as a biological imposter.
+Dan Harmon: When Mazzy Star is playing as Morty is taught how to bury a dead version of himself in his own backyard before continuing the rest of his life as a biological imposter.
 I can't think of a better metaphor to prepare millennials for their 30s.